RyanScottLewis/cutback/README.md

 `backup.yaml`

 > Note that paths do not have to be surrounded by quotation marks but every now and then YAML doesn't
-> assume the value is a String.
+> assume the value is a String, so we stick to surrounding with quotations every time.

 ```yaml
 paths:             # Paths to search for files